bponce04/cse15l-lab-reports/index.md

 ## Step 1: Getting That CSE15L Account Password Reset

-What most incoming CSE 15L students don't know is that you have a specific UCSD account for each class you're enrolled in (especially CSE 15L).
+What most incoming CSE 15L students don't know is that you have a specific UCSD Account for this course.

+To access this username, you must go to this UCSD login page: [link] https://sdacs.ucsd.edu/~icc/index.php